Flight Attendant Course in Kissimmee, Florida

 Love to Fly?
 Want the Chance to Travel?
 Seeking a Career Change?
-Our Cabin Hostess Course Can Help!
+Our Cabin Safety Training Course Can Help!
 This program was designed by & is instructed by industry professionals with many years of Flight Attendant & Airline Experience.

 Get ahead of your peers & take our 3-day course, which is recognized and preferred by many airlines.
 International students accepted!
 B1/B2 visa is required to attend.
 All students must be 18 or older with a GED/high school diploma.